 Online students outside of California

-Pacific School of Religion is either authorized to provide distance education or exempt from such authorization in all U.S. states with the exception of Alabama.
+Pacific School of Religion is either authorized to provide distance education or exempt from such authorization in all U.S. states, except Alabama.

 For more information